 Recovering from addiction is a long process.
 Support from friends and family can be incredibly helpful along the way.
 There are many different addiction treatment methods to choose from, but none connects clients with the outside world quite like family therapy.
-At Santé Center Recovery, family involvement is one of the keys to lasting success.
+At Santé Center for Healing, family involvement is one of the keys to lasting success.

 Utilizing an Existing Support System